 - 1Document the Damage Immediately

-Photograph and video the damage from multiple angles.
-Note the date, time and what preceded it, like a burst pipe, storm, vehicle impact or other sudden event.
-This record is your primary claim evidence.
+Photograph and video from multiple angles before anything is moved or cleaned.
+Record the date, time and what triggered the damage, like a burst pipe, storm, vehicle impact or other sudden event.
+This is your primary claim evidence.

 - 2Identify and Stop the Cause